oxinabox/oxinabox.github.io/_posts/2017-12-18-7-Binary-Classifier-Libraries-in-Julia.md

 Since they don't do it out of the box.
 <!--more-->

+This post, like most of my posts, is backed by a [jupyter notebook](https://github.com/oxinabox/oxinabox.github.io/blob/master/notebook_posts/7%20Binary%20Classifier%20Libraries%20in%20Julia.ipynb).
+Feel free, encouraged even, to download and run that, or view it on github, etc.
+Also to raise issues on that repository.

 ## The Task: Predict if that part of the Australian Flag is Blue

 This is on the mildly gnarly side of binary classification problems.